International-Data-Spaces-Association/Personal-Data-and-IDS/README.md

 #### Past
 Date / Link to Documents*

-* Access to MS Teams should be granted.
+Access should be granted to be able to access the files .
 Please contact anil.turkmayali@internationaldataspaces.org for having access to the MS Teams workspace.